-What is a port check?
+What is this Nmap port check?

 Test Firewall through Port Status

 Following results from the port check it is usually possible to determine whether a Firewall is present and blocking all traffic to ports that are not available.
 If some ports are in a closed state and some filtered this indicates a firewall or router may be blocking traffic but is not necessarily configured correctly as

 Additional resources are available on: